About the CBI

 - All participants contributed to its success.

-- Experts in topic areas were in the audience.
+- Experts in all topic areas were in the audience.

-The agenda for the CBI, summaries of the presentations and panels, and reports from the working group discussions are provided on the following pages.
+The agenda for the CBI and summaries of the presentations, panels, and working group discussions are provided on the following pages.